nfhw/tinycurrent/README.md

 - Banana plug sockets are _not_ gold plated → Testing shows that there is no measurable difference in conductivity
 - Slide switches with lower current rating than in original design → Tests have shown that the used switch can easily handle 5V/ 6A which should be far enough for this device
 - Shunt resistor R9 has 0.05% greater tolerance → Parts are hand selected using 7 1/2 Digit DMM with 4 wire measurement in 100 Ohm range
-- Pads for C5, C6 to fit caps on the virtual ground rails to prevent oscillation with capactivie loads
+- Pads for C5, C6 to fit caps on the virtual ground rails to prevent oscillation with capacitive loads
 - Some other BoM changes without negative implications

 ## Specifications